01 Jan Korg Digital Pianos | REVIEW | 7 models under $1000 to $2000

 Beyond the impressive acoustic pianos sounds are the non-piano instrument sounds including strings, organs, vintage electric pianos, choirs, harpsichord, etc and all of those sounds are very high HD quality as compared with the other brands in this price range.
 Having symphony violins to layer/mix with an acoustic grand piano sound or be able to digitally split the keyboard with a different sound on the left hand and another instrument sound on the right hand can also be musically useful.
 The piano weighted-graded key action in this model is also of higher quality than you would expect in this price range with regard to a more authentic piano playing experience and in our opinion much more enjoyable to play than what Roland and Yamaha are currently offering.

 There are many more features and functions in the Korg G1 Air including 2-track MIDI recording & playback along with built-in Bluetooth wireless audio connectivity so that you can stream music from your external device such as iPhone, iPad, Android and hear that music come through the stereo speaker system of the G1 Air which is very cool.
 The Korg G1 Air is an extremely strong competitor for digital pianos under $2000 and with it’s contemporary good looks with front support legs and full privacy back panel (you cannot see through the piano stand), realistic expressive piano sound, responsive key action along with full pedal sustain and half-damper effect, and minimalist control panel with LED display screen, we believe this model should be a serious consideration when shopping for a new digital piano under $2000.
-The G1 Air is offered in 4 cabinet colors including matte black, matte dark rosewood (pictured above), matte white, and matte white ASH (a limited edition color).
-Optional matching bench is also available for the black or white colors.
+The G1 Air is offered in 3 cabinet colors including matte black, matte dark rosewood (pictured above), and matte white.
 The factory warranty on the G1 Air is 5 years parts &labor which is a very time long for a factory warranty in this price range.

 Korg C1 Air | REVIEW | $1449 internet price | The C1 Air is a relatively new model and is the next one down in the Korg lineup of pianos and is also impressive for what it does in it’s price range under $1500 although it is significantly different than the G1 Air in most (but not all) ways.
 This model has a 2 speaker, 2 amplifier 50 watt internal speaker system which gives it powerful bass response with those speakers contained in a separate acoustic speaker box chamber pointing towards the player offering a fuller grand piano type sound than any other digital piano under $1500.
 The piano sound chip has 2 sample recorded grand pianos which are very good using a 120-note piano sound chip.
 This 120-note polyphony power has plenty of capacity for regular piano playing.